daptin/daptin/docs_markdown/docs/setting-up/entities.md

 You can choose to work with either json or yaml.
 Once the schema is ready, it can be uploaded directly from daptin dashboard.

-## Column specifications
+### Column specifications

-Columns of the entity can be cusomised:
+Columns of the entity can be customized:

 Property Name | Property Type | Description
 --- | --- | ---